bufbuild/buf-action/MIGRATION.md

 To migrate from `buf-push-action` to `buf-action`, there are a few changes that need to be made:
   - `buf_token` has been renamed to `token`.
   - `create_visibility` has been removed.
-The default visibility is `private`.
+If the BSR repository doesn't exist it will always be created with the visbility of `private`.
+To disable creation of repositories set the parameter `push_disable_create` to `true`.
   - `draft` has been removed.
-The default behavior of the action is to set the labels using the `--git-metadata` flag.
-This will set the `--label` flag to the branch name.
 Drafts have been deprecated in favor of labels.

-The new actions default behavior is to push the branch name as a label.
-This behavior will be similar to existing workflows that use drafts.
+    The default behavior of the action is to set the labels using git metadata.
+    This will be similar to the existing behaviour of drafts as the branch name will be used for the label.

 Here is an example of how a migration would look:

 ```diff
  steps: